Sovereign-Labs/sovereign-sdk-web3-js/packages/signers/README.md

 # @sovereign-sdk/signers

-A flexible signing interface and implementations for Sovereign SDK applications, providing seamless integration with various signing methods including MetaMask Snaps.
+A signer interface and implementations for use with Sovereign SDK applications.

 ## Installation